oschultes/gwach_data_resources/randomization.md

 ## Additional tips

-- Stratification variable – when building
+- Stratification variable

-  - Must be categorical variable

-  - Must be assigned to form where the variable exists
+  - When setting up the randomization model, the stratification variable must be categorical and must be assigned to the same form where the variable exists

-- Stratification variable – when randomizing
+  - When randomizing

-  - Value will appear after clicking randomization button
+    - After clicking the randomization button, the stratification variable will appear so the user can verify the value

-  - This question is modifiable – ensure you do not change this unless you know it is incorrect!
+    - This pop-up question is modifiable, so do not change the value unless you know the previously marked value is incorrect

-  - After ensuring stratification variable value is correct, randomize child

-  - The stratification variable and randomization assignment are now both locked

-  - You will not be able to change the value of the stratification variable after randomization
+    - It is *very important* to verify that the stratification value is correct because after randomizing, the value of the stratification variable and the randomization assignment will both be locked

-  - For MAMMS specifically: because the stratification variable is also a question that screens for eligibility, there is a third option (HIV unexposed-uninfected) that should not be selected for any enrolled child

-    - If this option is selected and randomization is attempted, there will be an error